nikolay12/blog/_posts/2021-07-05-self-medication.md

 At the end, I did some extensive research in both patient forums and in the literature and I found references to ultraviolet therapy which seemed promising.
 So I ordered from Amazon or Ebay an ultraviolet lamp.
 I was careful to limit the exposure of psoriasis spots to violet light to the recommended limits.
 And - voila! - it solved the issues in just 2 weeks.

-I continued using the second ointment during that time so I can't attribute the affect only to the lamp but I am inclined to think that it was the lamp which produce most of the impact.
+I continued using the second ointment during that time so I can't attribute the affect only to the lamp but I am inclined to think that it was the lamp which produced most of the impact.

 On this occasion my own self-research and self-medication solved a real health issue.